pettenuzzofabio/image-augmentation/README.md

 	'''
 ```

-or, as an alternative, you can directly call the functions, e.g.
+or, as an alternative, you can directly call the functions, e.g.:
 - `import distort` (specify the relative path of `distort.py` with respect to the file from which you're importing it)
 - invoke the method
 ```python